WooTechnology/DINE-IN/README.md

 For Frontend:

+Go to frontend folder using cd frontend and
 # Type the command: npm start
 For Backend:
+Go to server folder using cd server and
 # Type the command: python3 app.py
 You can open 2 separate tabs of command line to run both frontend and backend simultaneously.